 This interim policy supersedes the university policy on International Travel Approval and any previous interim travel policy directives.

 - the travel is undertaken because an individual is acting in an academic or professional capacity relevant to the person’s areas of responsibility, activities (including co-curricular and extracurricular ones), course of research, teaching, or study at GW, or

-- the travel is undertaken with or organized by any GW organization, division, department, or office, even if not for an academic or professional purpose.
+- the travel is undertaken with or organized by any GW organization, division, department, or office, even if not for an academic or professional purpose, and/or

-For purposes of this policy, GW-supported “International Travel” is any international travel that is funded to any degree by the university.
+- the travel is funded to any degree by the university.

 International travel under this policy does not include personal travel or travel by GW community members returning to their home country, even if some university-related activities might be carried out while there.

 While we have exited the emergency phase of the pandemic, it is anticipated that international travel will remain unpredictable in the near term.
 Travelers are cautioned to understand the risks and local conditions, carefully plan for contingencies, and exercise caution while in transit and once they arrive at their destination.
 Determinations of travel approval under this policy will be made by the relevant dean or vice president and will be recorded through the GW Passport online international travel registration database maintained by the Office of International Programs.
 When Undergraduate students are proposing to travel or Faculty/Staff are proposing travel with Undergraduate students to high-risk destinations, GW’s International Travel Risk Management Committee will review such proposals following the relevant Office of the Dean or Vice President’s initial approval.
 Additional details pertaining to this process are available in the “Requests for Approval” and “Required Procedure After Dean’s Approval” sections below.
 Vice Presidents or deans may also recommend exceptions (i.e., international travel that does not meet the criteria below) by requesting concurrent review by the Office of Risk Management, the Office of the General Counsel, and the Office of International Programs to determine whether the travel can proceed with the university’s approval (“Exceptions Process”).